SDBowen/auto-tripping/README.md

 ## TODO

 - Customize admin dashboard property views
-- Implement user role permissions
-- Display only users with Driver role in trip edit
+- Display only users with Driver role in Driver field on trip edit screen

 ## Models: